KwatMDPhD/Human.jl/README.md

 So I rely on human-mouse homologies maintained by 2 major, ongoing bioinformatics efforts: the Mosue Genome Informatics (`MGI`) and `Ensembl`.
 In each method, I use their inferred homologies to select human protein-coding genes that do not have any homology.

+There are 66 `human gene`s identified by at least 3 methods and 1071 `human gene`s identified by at least 2 methods.

 ### `Mouse Gene`

 [mouse_gene_by_method.tsv](./output/mouse_gene_by_method.tsv) is a table whose rows are the genes found in mice but not in humans (`mice gene`s) and columns are methods: `Ensembl` and `MGI`.

 I repeat the same processes described above for mice.

+There are 2293 `mouse gene`s identified by both methods.

 ### Thoughts